Comprehensive Guide on Broken Authentication & Session Management

 Choose the Payload Set 1 and 2 simultaneously one after the other and include our lists in both of them by simply clicking on the Load button and at last click on Start Attack.

-From the below image you can see that our attack has been started and there is a fluctuation in the length section and our lists are working in the way we want.
+From the below image, you can see that we have started our attack.
+There is a fluctuation in the length section, and our lists are working in the way we want.
 I’ve double-clicked over the length section in order to check the lowest value first.

 Here, I was able to see that the payload 1 and 2 with bee and bug inputs respectively are giving a successful login in the Response section.
 Therefore I was able to get into the web-application by entering the credentials as a bee : bug.